holly257/DSA_Hashmaps/README.md

     - Write an algorithm to check whether any anagram of some string is a palindrome.
     - Given some string, "acecarr", the algorithm should return true, because the letters in "acecarr" can be rearranged to the anagram "racecar", which itself is a palindrome.
     - In contrast, given the word "north", the algorithm should return false, because there's no anagram for "north" that would be a palindrome.
+6. Anagram grouping
+    - Write an algorithm to group a list of words into anagrams.
+    - For example, if the input was ['east', 'cars', 'acre', 'arcs', 'teas', 'eats', 'race'], the output should be: [['east', 'teas', 'eats'], ['cars', 'arcs'], ['acre', 'race']].